Traffic and Permit Section

 Count Machines

-One should not be immediately alarmed that a road upgrade may be pending if you see a count machine (as evidenced usually by a rubber tube across the road connected to a toaster-sized box) on your street.
+One should not assume that a road upgrade is pending if you see a count machine (as evidenced usually by a rubber tube across the road connected to a toaster-sized box) on your street.
 Often, this is merely a regularly scheduled event to update our database of information.

 Intersection Turning Movement Counts